 The amount of personal finance advice out there is way more than any one person could consume in a lifetime.
 While this may at first seem like it is a negative, it is actually a good thing.
 With so many option, you will likely be able to find the voice that works for your goals and personality.

 If you like an entertaining, tough love approach like I do then I would recommend turning to the likes of Suze Orman.
 Her story is super compelling, and she isn’t afraid to tell you to stop doing stupid stuff.

 If being confronted with all the bad decisions of your past is the last thing you would find motivating, seek out someone who is going to hold your hand and keep you focused on whatever the next best step is.
 This type of advisor will help you avoid getting bogged down in the “should have/could have/would haves” as I like to think of them and look to the future.

 How do you know who is right for you?
 Trust you gut.
 Who have you read or listened to, or watched in the past that actually made you want to do something different when it came to your money?
 Go back to that person and see what else they have published.

 Tip 3: Make It Happen

 After identifying your new role models and learning what to do to manage your money, the next step is to implement.

 The best way to do this will probably be to automate as much as possible.
-Once you take you out of the picture, the ghosts from your childhood have fewer opportunities to cause financial mischief.
+Once you take youself out of the picture, the ghosts from your childhood will have fewer opportunities to cause financial mischief.
 Here are some examples;

 - Contribute to your employer-sponsored retirement plan so that the money comes out before it hits your bank account.
 If you don’t have access to a plan, then set up an automatic transfer that happens the same day you get paid.